 - Muddle the blackberries with simple syrup in your shaker to release their juices.

-- Add the whiskey, lemon juice, and egg white.
+- Add the whiskey, lemon juice, simple syrup and egg white.
 Dry shake (no ice) to build the foam, then shake again with ice.

-- Double strain into a rocks glass over ice (or a coupe without ice) and garnish with fresh blackberries.
+- Strain into a rocks glass over ice (or a coupe without ice) and garnish with fresh blackberries.

 Tips